U01234567/course-overview-cis-tilburg/README.md

 3. Share `create_cis_overview.html` with students or host it on your server.

 **Option B — Regular (more intuitive to edit)**

-Use one of the following from the `regular/` folder:
+1. Download the repo as ZIP (Code → Download ZIP).
+2. Option 1: Create local server via terminal:

 ```
 cd regular
 python -m http.server 5500
 ```
 Then open [http://localhost:5500/](http://localhost:5500/) in your browser.
+Users should automatically arrive at `index.html`.

-or use VS Code’s “Live Server” to open `regular/index.html`.
+3. Option 2: Use VS Code’s “Live Server” to open `regular/index.html`.

-or directly upload all files (in the same folder structure) to your own website.
+4. Option 3: directly upload all files (in the same folder structure) to your own website.
 Users should automatically arrive at `index.html`.

 Why a server?
 Browsers block `fetch()` for `file://` URLs.
 Serving over `http://` allows the app to load `data/*.json`.